FKiisa/fkiisa.github.io/README.md

 ## Build the project

 Run `ng build --configuration production` to build the project.
 The build artifacts will be stored in the `docs/` directory.

+## Live Link

+Project can also be opened from the following link `https://fkiisa.github.io/`.